Lipošćak affair: State of Slovenes, Croats and Serbs

 On 5–6 October, in the final weeks of the First World War, representatives of political parties representing the Croats, the Serbs, and the Slovenes living in Austria-Hungary established the National Council of Slovenes, Croats and Serbs as a representative body with the aim of achieving independence from the empire.
 On 18 October, the body declared itself the central organ of the newly proclaimed State of Slovenes, Croats and Serbs encompassing the Slovene Lands, Croatia-Slavonia, Dalmatia, and Bosnia and Herzegovina.
 The National Council elected the leader of the Slovene People's Party (SLS) Anton Korošec its president.
-The National Council had two vice presidents: One was Svetozar Pribičević – the leader of the Croat-Serb Coalition (HSK), the ruling party in Croatia-Slavonia; Another vice president was Ante Pavelić, the leader of the Mile Starčević faction of the Party of Rights (SSP).
+The National Council had two vice presidents: One was Svetozar Pribićević – the leader of the Croat-Serb Coalition (HSK), the ruling party in Croatia-Slavonia; Another vice president was Ante Pavelić, the leader of the Mile Starčević faction of the Party of Rights (SSP).

 On 26 October, the National Council decided to authorise the Yugoslav Committee, an ad hoc group of emigrés led by Ante Trumbić promoting the interests of the Croats, Serbs, and Slovenes living in Austria-Hungary during the war, to speak on behalf of the council.
 On the same day, Korošec met Austrian Minister-President Heinrich Lammasch in Vienna and proceeded to Switzerland with Gregor Žerjav, the secretary of the Yugoslav Club of South Slavic representatives in the Imperial Council.
 There they were met by Melko Čingrija, another Yugoslav Club member, on 29 October.
 Korošec was tasked by the National Council to "reconnoiter the international situation and establish contact with the Yugoslav Committee".

-In 1917, the Yugoslav Committee had established contacts with the government of Serbia led by the Prime Minister Nikola Pašić and they produced the Corfu Declaration on unification of the South Slavs in a parliamentary constitutional monarchy.
+In 1917, the Yugoslav Committee had established contacts with the government of Serbia led by the prime minister Nikola Pašić and they produced the Corfu Declaration on unification of the South Slavs in a parliamentary constitutional monarchy.
 The declaration left the choice between a federation or a unitary state for a later date.
 The day Korošec arrived in Switzerland, 29 October 1918, the Croatian Sabor declared the end of ties with Austria-Hungary and elected Korošec the president of the State of Slovenes, Croats and Serbs.
 Pavelić and Pribićević were elected vice presidents.